eneru2/eneru2/README.md

 ### Hi, I'm Andrés Mezones

-I've been loving web development ever since making my first website.
-Angular is my favorite framework in the JavaScript ecosystem.
-I'm currently looking for a role as an Angular Developer.
-I'd especially love to work for a small company or a startup where I can make an impact.
+Passionate about web development since creating my first website, I have developed a deep affinity for Angular, my favorite framework in the JavaScript ecosystem.
+Currently seeking opportunities as an Angular Developer, I am particularly enthusiastic about contributing to the success of a small company or startup where I can make a meaningful impact.